advait87/webvm/README.md

-# Rick and Morty stuck in a termanal
+# Rick and Morty stuck in a terminal

 This is a game to teach Linux newbies about Linux commands in a time bound game.
 To play this game, just do `sh start_game.sh` from the terminal.